 We are passionate about learning beyond the classroom.
 Every term there are trips to places of interest for each year group.
 Overnight camping, day trips and weekends away all stimulate and inspire both pupils and staff.
-Recent trips have included a PGL trip to Osmington Bay for Year 6, Wild West camping for Year 5, a trip to the Isle of Wight for Year 4 and an introduction to camping for all pupils.
+Recent trips have included a PGL trip to Osmington Bay for Year 6, Wild West camping for Year 5, a trip to the Isle of Wight for Year 4 and an introduction to camping for Year 3.

 After School Activities

 On four evenings a week there is a programme of after school clubs which provide opportunities to develop skills and try new activities.
 These cover a range of areas and interests including sport, music, IT, drama and dance.
 Activities are changed termly and reflect the interests and enthusiasm of pupils and the staff running them.

 We place great emphasis on developing our pupils' ability to lead, and work within teams.
 Being selected for roles such as Form Captain and House Captain (Year 6) helps pupils to take responsibility.

 Activities designed to enhance collaborative skills and to develop initiative abound.
 Pupils are encouraged to run their own competitions within the Prep School and to get involved in fundraising.
 From cake sales to sponsored events, pupils are fully engaged in the business of raising funds and awareness for their chosen charities.

 For many Year 6 pupils, the paired reading scheme with Year 3 pupils is not only enjoyable but confidence-building.
 House competitions, such as House Bake-off or House Song, bring pupils together across year groups and are extremely popular.